-Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow PO89 E89 Development ensures that overland flow is not conveyed from a road or public open space onto a private lot, unless the development is in a Rural zone.
+Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow

+Development ensures that overland flow is not conveyed from a road or public open space onto a private lot, unless the development is in a Rural zone.

 Development ensures that overland flow paths and drainage infrastructure is provided to convey overland flow from a road or public open space area away from a private lot, unless the development is in the Rural zone.

-PO90 E90.1 Development ensures that Council and inter-allotment drainage infrastructure, overland flow paths and open drains through private property cater for overland flows for a fully developed upstream catchment flows and are able to be easily maintained.
+Development ensures that Council and inter-allotment drainage infrastructure, overland flow paths and open drains through private property cater for overland flows for a fully developed upstream catchment flows and are able to be easily maintained.

 Note - A report from a suitably qualified Registered Professional Engineer Queensland is required certifying that the development does not increase the potential for significant adverse impacts on an upstream, downstream or surrounding premises.

-Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow Development ensures that roof and allotment drainage infrastructure is provided in accordance with the following relevant level as identified in QUDM: a.
-Urban area - Level III; b.
-Rural area - N/A; c.
-Industrial area - Level V; d.
-Commercial area - Level V. E90.2 Development ensures that all Council and allotment drainage infrastructure is designed to accommodate any event up to and including the 1% AEP for the fully developed upstream catchment.
-PO91 No example provided.
-Development protects the conveyance of overland flow such that easements for drainage purposes are provided over: No example provided. a. a stormwater pipe if the nominal pipe diameter exceeds 300mm; b. an overland flow path where it crosses more than one property; and c. inter-allotment drainage infrastructure.
+Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow

+Development ensures that roof and allotment drainage infrastructure is provided in accordance with the following relevant level as identified in QUDM:

+- a.
+Urban area Level III;

+- b.
+Rural area N/A;

+- c.
+Industrial area Level V;

+- d.
+Commercial area Level V.

+Development ensures that all Council and allotment drainage infrastructure is designed to accommodate any event up to and including the 1% AEP for the fully developed upstream catchment.

+Development protects the conveyance of overland flow such that easements for drainage purposes are provided over:

+- a. a stormwater pipe if the nominal pipe diameter exceeds 300mm; - b. an overland flow path where it crosses more than one property; and - c. inter-allotment drainage infrastructure.

 Note - Refer to Planning scheme policy - Integrated design for details and examples.

 Note - Stormwater drainage easement dimensions are provided in accordance with Section 3.8.5 of QUDM.

-Additional criteria for development for a Park (57) PO92 E92 Development for a Park (57) ensures that the design and layout responds to the nature of the overland flow affecting the premises such that: Development for a Park (57) ensures works are provided in accordance with the requirements set out in Appendix B of the Planning scheme policy - Integrated Design.
+Additional criteria for development for a Park (57)

+Development for a Park ensures that the design and layout responds to the nature of the overland flow affecting the premises such that:

-- a. public benefit and enjoyment is maximised; - impacts on the asset life and integrity of park b. structures is minimised; - maintenance and replacement costs are minimised.
-C.
+- a. public benefit and enjoyment is maximised; - impacts on the asset life and integrity of park structures is minimised; - maintenance and replacement costs are minimised.